-- When profiling involves automated decision-making with legal effects for the user or that similarly affects them.
+- When profiling involves automated decision-making that has legal consequences for the user or has a similar impact on them.

-- Period of data conservation for the different purposes established in article 13.2 a) of the GDPR.
+- Period of data conservation for the different purposes established in GDPR article 13.2a.

-Users must be informed in a concise, understandable, clear, and unambiguous way.
+Users must be informed in a concise, understandable, clear, and unambiguous manner.

-During consent collection, this information cannot be further than 2 clicks away from the first page.
-The main information is to be provided in a clearly visible notice in two layers, the main layer, and a detailed, optional layer.
+During consent collection, this information cannot be more than two clicks away from the first page.
+The main information is to be provided in two layers, the main layer and a detailed, optional layer, in a clearly visible notice.

 How to obtain consent?

-It is necessary to inform the user if data will be shared with other web pages of the same publisher or even with associated third parties.
+It is necessary to inform the user if data will be shared with other web pages of the same publisher or even with third parties associated with the publisher.

-Some of the mechanisms that can be used for obtaining consent are:
+Some of the mechanisms that can be used to obtain consent are as follows:

-- During the process of configuring the operation of the website or application.
+- During the process of configuring the website's or application's operation.